Cookies disclaimer

 PRO TIP:

-Polin Museum is very popular and lines tend to get long.
-Book a tour with an audio guide in advance to avoid standing in line.
-Hotel pickup and drop-off are included.
+Polin Museum is extremely popular and lines tend to get long.
+Buy a ticket with an audio guide in advance to avoid standing in line.

 13. Copernicus Science Centre